What turpentine teaches us about artificial intelligence

 The outcome is of course not Betty.
 We know it can’t be.
 But something happened in that turn that made the experiment worth running.
 We catch a glimpse behind the scene, a woman with similar hair, similar coat, similar stance, turning briefly towards us.
 Even knowing it is imaginary, we get a sense of the moment.
 A movement.
 An inflection.
 A question about what the original withheld and why.

 This is what it looks like to use AI to linger on something.
 Rather than generating images it allows us to explore existing ones.
-To ask a slow question, what is behind the stance, what does the turned face know and to use the model’s capability not as an accelerant but as a tool for extended inquiry.
+To ask a slow question — what is behind the stance, what does the turned face know — and to use the model’s capability as a tool for extended inquiry.
 The process produced something the prompt-to-output model never would: a closer reading of intent.

 The problem with the screaming gorilla

-The test I have come to apply to AI products is a simple one.
-Could this product exist without AI, or is AI constitutive of its value?
-Not: does it use AI to do something faster or cheaper?
-But: is there a genuine human difficulty here, located in a specific process, that this approach uniquely resolves?
+The test I have come to apply to AI products is a specific one: is there a genuine human difficulty here, located in a specific process, that this approach uniquely resolves?

-Very few current products pass that test.
+Very few current products pass it.
 Most are doing something real, in the same way that a technically proficient image of a screaming gorilla is doing something real.
 The capability is genuine.
 The output is technically competent.
-What is missing is the layer between prompt and output where a practitioner’s judgement, their relationship with the material, their capacity to linger and push and adjust, could have lived.
+The layer between prompt and output — where a practitioner’s judgement, their relationship with the material, their capacity to linger and push and adjust, could have lived — is absent.

 The social media content machine is the clearest symptom of this.
-The problem was never that creating content was difficult.
-The problem was always that making it matter was difficult.
-Acceleration does not touch that problem.
-It accelerates past it.
+Creating content was always easy.
+Making it matter was the difficulty.
+Acceleration moves past that problem without touching it.

 Adding turps to the process

 A client came to me wanting to build a tool for speechwriters.
-The initial instinct, the natural AI product instinct, was to build something that could generate better speeches faster.
+The natural AI product instinct was to build something that could generate better speeches faster.
 A more capable engine for the same journey.

-The approach I took was different.
-Rather than starting from the output and working backwards, I started from the process.
+I started from the process instead.
 What does a speechwriter actually do?
 Where in that process does control matter more than speed?
 Where does the quality of the work depend on being able to linger, to stay with a structural problem, to test a reversal, to feel whether the setup is earning the payoff that follows it?

-What emerged was not a faster tool.
-It was a different class of tool.
-One that understood the stages of composition, structure, argument, rhythm, register, as distinct moments requiring distinct kinds of attention.
+What emerged was a different class of tool entirely - one that understood the stages of composition, structure, argument, rhythm, register, as distinct moments requiring distinct kinds of attention.
 One that allowed the author to step back, to ask the question behind the question, to add more turps to the process rather than simply burning hotter.

 The left panel breaks the speech into named stages: hook, argument, evidence, pivot, close, each tracked by word count and completion.
 The right panel offers tone controls, sliders for Formal, Assertive, Specific, Narrative.
 Rather than having a ‘generate’ button there are handles.
 The version history shows three sessions across two days, each with a named intention.
 This is what a tool looks like when it is designed around process rather than output.